ietf-tools/bibxml-service/docs/rfp-requirements.rst

        and Javascript/HTML/CSS for the interactive web page, built on modern infrastructure components and designed for maintainability.

-   - Server-side is written in Python 3.9 with type annotations.
+   - Server side is written in Python 3.9 with type annotations.

    - Client-side, JavaScript is purposefully maintained entirely optional for core functionality.